Sign up bonuses are one of my favorite ways to earn credit card rewards.

-Unfortunately, with all of these great benefits there is a massive annual fee of $450 per year.
-You’ll definitely earn that back with all of the benefits this card offers in the first year, though.
+Unfortunately, with all of these great benefits, there is a massive annual fee of $550 per year.
+You’ll definitely can earn that back with all of the benefits this card offers in the first year, though.

 Hotel Credit Cards

-The IHG Rewards Club Select Credit card currently offers 60,000 bonus points after spending $1,000 in the first three months after opening your account.
+The IHG Rewards Club Premier Credit card currently offers 140,000 points after spending $3,000 in the first three months after opening your account.

 The IHG hotel collection includes the following popular brands: